tarotcathedral/tarotcathedral.github.io/swords-meanings.md

 ---
 Below, you will find the meanings of the Swords cards, which I created based on the **Grimaud** deck and the **Tarot de Marseille by Fournier**.

-My interpretations are based on my own observations of the cards' designs.
-I focused on the differences between:

-- **Even-numbered cards:** Looking at the flowers in the center.
-- **Odd-numbered cards:** Looking at the swords as an extra symbol.

-I compared specific details, such as the size of the flowers, whether their stems are cut or whole, and the colors used for both the flowers and the swords.
-I also paid attention to unique details.
-For example, the **3 of Swords**, which is the only card that features both flowers and a sword together, or the broken golden sword on the **9 of Swords.**

 In the **Tarot de Marseille**, the Minor Arcana are not connected to the elements (the elements are a concept from 19th-century occultists).
 If they relate to anything, it is **social classes**.
 So, in the Tarot de Marseille, Swords do not represent Air.
 Instead, they represent the **nobility, knights, and power**.

 To my surprise, some of my meanings are similar to the **Rider-Waite** deck, but this is purely a coincidence.
 I tried not to be inspired by RWS at all.
 However, I think that Waite must have had a similar way of thinking.
 It seems to me that his deck is not as different from the **Tarot de Marseille** as we usually think.